Yukhym Konoplya: International career

 Konoplya was part of Ukraine national under-20 football team that won the 2019 FIFA U-20 World Cup.
 He played a key role in Ukraine's success, appearing in six of the seven matches and making four assists.

-Ukraine U21

 He was included in the Ukraine national under-21 football team, playing in five matches and winning the Valeriy Lobanovskyi Memorial Tournament in 2019 On 8 September 2020, he scored a goal against Finland in a 2021 UEFA European Under-21 Championship qualifier.

-Ukraine

 He was called up to the Ukrainian senior team for a friendly match against France and UEFA Nations League matches against Germany and Spain in October 2020, becoming the first Desna Chernihiv player to be called up to the national team.
 On 7 October he made his national debut against France at the Stade de France.
 On 14 November he played against Germany at Red Bull Arena in Leipzig.

+In May 2024, Konoplya was called up to represent Ukraine at UEFA Euro 2024.